Vanilla Buttercream Frosting

-Milk (or half & half) will still be fine to use, but you may end up needing less.
-As a good rule of thumb, start small, adding only 1 Tablespoon (or even 1 teaspoon) at a time.
+Milk (or half & half) works just as well, and will be used in equal portions as the heavy cream.
+As a general rule of thumb, when adding liquid to frosting, always start small, adding only 1 Tablespoon (or even 1 teaspoon) at a time.

 It’s better to add the milk/cream slowly than to have an overly sweet frosting with added powdered sugar.

 Making a wedding cake and need white frosting?

 - First, use clear imitation vanilla extract.
 The dark brown color of pure vanilla extract is hard to hide.
 Clear vanilla extract will give you the same taste without the discoloration.

 - Second, use air to soften and lighten the color.
 Add each cup of confectioners’ sugar individually, turning the stand mixer on the highest speed that it will go after each addition.
 This not only makes the frosting extremely fluffy, it also lightens the color of the frosting as air is incorporated.
 Although, any buttercream that uses all butter will still have a light tinge of yellow to it.

 - The last best bet you have to make a whiter vanilla buttercream frosting is to use half butter and half shortening (or coconut oil).
 This way you get the taste of butter, with the whiter color of shortening or coconut oil.
 (NOTE: I prefer using coconut oil to shortening, but some people complain they can taste the coconut.
 You really shouldn’t taste the coconut if it’s a good quality product.)